tarantool/doc/doc/concepts/configuration.rst

 Adding custom labels
 ~~~~~~~~~~~~~~~~~~~~

-Labels allow adding custom attributes to your cluster configuration.
+*Labels* allow adding custom attributes to your cluster configuration.
 A label is
-a ``key: value`` pair with a string key and value.
+an arbitrary ``key: value`` pair with a string key and value.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/labels/config.yaml
     :language: yaml